osmak1234/dots/README.md

 	- webcord - enables easy discord screen sharing on wlr
 	- nwg-look - gtk themes
 ### Inspiration
-I took inspiration and some configs from https://github.com/iamverysimp1e/dots, if you like mine you will love his.
+I took inspiration and some configs from: https://github.com/iamverysimp1e/dots, if you like mine you will love his.
+Neovim is modified version of: https://github.com/appelgriebsch/Nv best config I could find for rust/web dev.